Schutzmannschaft: Activities and role in the Holocaust

 The battalions were not confined to their locations and could be easily moved to locations far outside their home country.
 Since formation of the battalions was particularly slow in Belarus, many of them were first stationed there.
 One of the first tasks of the battalions was mass execution of Jews.
 Attached to Einsatzgruppen as needed, the battalions rounded up, executed, and disposed of Jews.
 For example, it is estimated that Lithuanian Schutzmannschaft killed 78,000 Jews in Lithuania and Belarus.
 The mass executions largely ceased by the end of 1941.
 By that time German advance into Soviet Union halted and Nazi officials considered using the battalions for more direct military duties.
 In particular, Franz Walter Stahlecker asked to relieve the 16th Army in the Demyansk Pocket.
 However, Hitler refused.
 In Directive no. 46, dated August 1942, he agreed to strengthen and enlarge Schutzmannschaft, but to use it only for Nazi security warfare and other auxiliary duties behind the front lines.
 Some battalions continued to participate in the Holocaust (guarding or liquidating Nazi ghettos).
 About 12,000 men guarded forced laborers (Soviet POWs, civilians, Jews) working on the Durchgangsstrasse IV, a major road from Lemberg (now Lviv) to Stalino (now Donetsk).
 The issue of involving Schutzmannschaft in combat was revisited after the Battle of Stalingrad.
 Some Schutzmannschaft battalions in Estonia, Latvia, Ukraine and elsewhere were reorganized into Waffen-SS divisions wearing national insignia.

 Deserters were a constant problem for the battalions.
 For example, some 3,000 men deserted Lithuanian Schutzmannschaft between September 1943 and April 1944.
 After the war, many former members of Schutzmannschaft fled to the West.
 A survey of about 200 men revealed that more than 30% had escaped from the Soviet zone.
 Western authorities showed much less interest in members of Schutzmannschaft than in German Nazis and did not prosecute them.
-Soviet Union persecuted members of Schutzmannschaft, often sentencing them to death.
+The Soviet Union persecuted members of Schutzmannschaft, often sentencing them to death.
 For example, in Lithuania, 14 men were sentenced to 25 years in Gulag in 1948, 8 men were sentenced to death in 1962, one man executed in 1979.
-After the dissolution of the Soviet Union, several former members of Schutzmannschaft were denaturalized by United States or Canada and deported back to their countries.
+After the dissolution of the Soviet Union, several former members of the Schutzmannschaft were denaturalized by the United States or Canada and deported back to their countries.